manuelinfosec/algebra_h/README.md

 ## `gauss.h`

-Solves a systems of linear equations.
-Also known as row reduction, this method can be used to compute:
+Solves a system of linear equations.
+Also known as row reduction, this method can compute:

 - rank of a matrix
 - determinant of a square matrix